Construction Accident Solicitors — Scotland

 - Non-compliance with health and safety regulations

-If you’re unsure if you qualify for building site injury claims, contact one of our skilled personal injury specialist solicitors today, who will discuss your eligibility and be able to guide you through the construction accident claims process.
+If you’re unsure whether you qualify for a construction claim, contact one of our building site and construction accident solicitors today.
+We can assess your eligibility and guide you through the construction accident claims process.

 How do I make a construction site accident claim?

-If you have suffered a personal injury from an accident at work within the last three years, then there are necessary steps you must take for your construction accident claim to be successful.
+If you have suffered a personal injury from accidents at work within the last three years, follow these necessary steps to make your construction accident claim successful.

-- Report the accident – You should also report the accident to your employer, main contractor, or health and safety executive as soon as possible.
-By making a health and safety record of the construction site injury event, you’re providing yourself with additional proof, making your building site accident claim process easier.
+- Report the accident – Notify your employer, main contractor, or health and safety executive (HSE) as soon as possible.
+This ensures there’s a health and safety record of the event, providing additional proof and making the building site accident claim process easier.

-- Seek legal advice – Speak to our construction injury solicitors today, who are there to offer support and clear, straightforward advice.
-We can act on your behalf to secure the construction injury compensation you deserve from the negligent party.
+- Seek legal advice – Speak to our construction site injury lawyers today to get clear, straightforward advice.
+We will act on your behalf to secure the construction injury compensation you deserve.

-At Watermans, we understand the importance of securing compensation for your construction site injury.
-Plus, we operate on a no-win, no-fee basis, meaning that if we don’t win your case, you won’t have to pay any solicitors fees.
+At Watermans, we understand the importance of securing compensation for your injury.
+Plus, we operate on a no-win, no-fee basis, meaning you won’t have to pay any solicitors fees unless we win your case.

 It should be that simple.